StephanieML/HMT-SCS-2018/docs/data.md

 ## Object, Text, Artifact Triangle

 - all data interlinked with highly specific URNs
-- image citation-Iliad line//scholia-manuscript page
+- image citation - *Iliad* 1.1 - 12r of the Venetus A
   - done in simple .csv files
 - *ceci n'est pas une pipe*